Skip to main content

 • Users without access to a parent page will not see any nested pages, regardless of the nested pages' individual visibility settings.

-Archiving and Deletion
+Archiving and deletion

 • When you archive a parent page, all nested pages under it will also be archived.
 This helps maintain the integrity of related content.